-Tuition costs, student loans, choosing the right major…college students have enough to worry about these days.
-Yet there’s one thing that might not be on their radar but should be – Meningitis B. In the last five years, meningococcal serogroup B bacteria have caused several outbreaks and isolated cases on U.S. college campuses.
+Tuition costs, student loans, choosing the right major… College students have enough to worry about these days.
+Yet there’s one thing that might not be on their radar but should be – Meningitis B. In the past few years, meningococcal serogroup B bacteria have caused several outbreaks and isolated cases on U.S. college campuses.

 Meningitis B is a life-threatening illness caused by a bacterial infection of the bloodstream or areas around the brain and spinal cord.
 The infection can occur so rapidly, that within hours it can lead to brain damage, disability, amputations, and death.